.

 • steering is aligned

-You should also ensure that you can supply full instructions for use.
+Ensure that you can supply full instructions for use.

 PRODUCT QUALITY

 Under the Consumer Rights Act 2015, the goods you sell must be of satisfactory quality, fit for their purpose and match the description given.
-A consumer may be expected to have to carry out some maintenance and replace some parts over time, but e-scooters should be sufficiently robust to last for a reasonable service life.
+A consumer may be expected to have to carry out some maintenance and replace some parts over time, but e-scooters must be sufficiently robust to last for a reasonable service life.

 If an e-scooter fails prematurely, the consumer may be entitled to claim their losses from the retailer.
 This could include a repair, replacement, full or partial refund and/or compensation.